Labour force participation ticks down

 Since about the turn of the millennium, the labour-force participation rate, or the share of American civilians over the age of 16 who are working or looking for a job, has dropped pretty dramatically, with an acceleration in that drop after the 2008 financial crisis and the ensuing Great Recession.

-There are several causes for that drop.
+There are several causes for that drop and for the rate to continue to be low.
 An analysis in August by the President’s Council of Economic Advisers suggests that about half of the drop comes from structural, demographic factors: the baby boomers, an immensely large cohort of Americans, are getting older and starting to retire.

 The Council of Economic Advisers found that the other half of the drop in labour-force participation came from cyclical factors tied to the Great Recession.
 In addition to the normal falloff in participation seen in other recessions, the depth and severity of the Great Recession pushed millions of Americans to the sidelines, discouraging them from even looking for work.